-Before making any changes to your data, speak with the UCAS Teacher Training administrator at your university, college, SCITT, or School Direct lead school, or contact UCAS' Data Collection Team on 01242 544 864, or at coursesdata@ucas.ac.uk.
+Before making any changes to your data, speak with the UCAS Teacher Training administrator at your university, college, SCITT, or School Direct lead school, or contact DfE on becomingateacher@digital.education.gov.uk.

-All changes to your basic programme information are made in web-link, and will be updated on the website within 24 hours - with the exception of adding a new training programme, which may take up to four working days during peak periods.
+For English providers, all changes to your basic programme information are made in DfE's 'Publish teacher training programmes' tool, and will be updated on the website within 24 hours.
 You should update your programme content detail in the DfE's 'Publish teacher training programmes' tool.